Shawn Johnson Shares New Details About Daughter’s Birth, Teases Name Reveal

 “I love this message!
 Birth never goes quite as you plan.
 But she’s perfect,” details one more Johnson supporter.

 Of course, fans are still quite anxious to learn the baby girl’s name.
-In a quick post via her Instagram Stories, Shawn promised that she and Andrew would be revealing the baby girl’s name soon.
+In a quick post via her Instagram stories, Shawn promised that she and Andrew would be revealing the baby girl’s name soon.
 She thanked everybody for being so patient, but it’s clear she knows that people are clamoring to learn what Baby East is named.

-Fans are delighted to know a bit more about when Baby East was born and how exhausting a journey those final steps were.
+Fans are delighted to know a bit more about when Baby East was born and how exhausting the journey was is those final steps.
 It sounds as if Shawn Johnson and Andrew East will be sharing more big details soon and folks cannot wait.